 Powercor's asset inspection contractor has a self-audit program that they manage and maintain.
-The audit program requires a follow up audit of all inspectors where sub-standard work is identified.
+Any findings require a follow up audit of all inspectors where sub-standard work is identified.
 An intensified audit program is then established for that inspector until the attainment of satisfactory results.